 Cameron Schulz, Legacy Car and Truck Wash, Dawson Creek, BC

 Schulz recommends getting out of your city or town to visit car washes in other regions where you’re not going to be direct competition.
-“It was less threatening to those owners so I ended up getting lots of invaluable information that probably saved me a lot of money and time in the end.”
+“It was less threatening to those owners so I ended up getting lots of invaluable information that probably saved me a lot of money and time

 He also recommends getting into the trenches and getting your hands dirty, so you can learn by doing. ”Once you have something figured out on your own, it’s easier to teach junior and new staff down the road.”